cerealsdevelopment/cherrymenu/README.md

   You will be presented with a menu with different options:

   - Set Brightness
   - Update the system without upgrading kernel (ie Kernel 5.6.6 brought more frequent freezes and reboots than previous kernels.
-Until 5.7 is released the 5.3.7 works well, the worst issue encounteres the random inability to power on from a suspend)
+Until 5.7 is released the 5.3.7 works well, the worst issue encountered so far is the random inability to power on after a suspend)
   - Reboot, shutdown
   - If you press 9, you terminate the script